zdTang/react-hooks-in-action-mike-Learn/MikeNotes.md

 1, wrap build-in hook into custom hook can simplified the logic and re-use the code.
 2, can use custom hook in another custom hook

+# Chapter 10 third party Hooks

+P251, - 10.1.2
+Routes-Route format doesn't work use `Element` to make those route work again.
+Now, those route works, can play with URL to try it.